wg-osr/walkerga.github.io/_posts/2020-11-10-class-fighter.md

 When you kill a creature or roll max damage, you can make another attack.

 ## Tricky
-Whenever you roll a natural 20 on an attack roll, you can deal double damage *and* attempt a free combat maneuver.
+Whenever you roll a natural 19 or 20 on an attack roll, you can attempt a combat maneuvre on top of the damage.

-Whenever you roll a 19 on a attack roll, you deal regular damage *and* attempt a free combat maneuver.

 ## Outlast
 You can spread the damage you take between your HP, Strength, Dexterity and Constitution as you see fit.